severalnines/docs/user-guide/mysql/backup.rst

 * **Install Software**
 	- A new MySQL server will be installed and setup if this is enabled.
 If there is an existing MySQL server installed or running, it will be stopped and removed before ClusterControl performs the installation.
 If unchecked, ClusterControl will not touch the existing installation and the existing MySQL server (must be running) on the target host will be used.

+* **xtrabackup --use-memory**
+	- This option affects how much memory is allocated for preparing the backup using the ``--prepare`` flag.
+The default value is 100MB, and if you have enough memory available memory, 1024MB to 2048MB is a good recommended value.

 * **Disable Firewall**
 	- Check the box to disable firewall (recommended).